Tmee/Nokogiri-Example/scrape.md

 it should return a Nokogiri::HTML::Document

 So we have a Nokogiri HTML document, next step is to navigate through the document to find the specific information we need.
-To do this we will use a language calld XPath.
+To do this we will use a language calld XPath, a language designed to navigate XML documents.
 Now, you might be thinking we don't have any XML document, only HTML.
 Well you are right, we'll fix that in a with the next line of code.

 Take that document you saved earlier and pass an XPath onto it.